vacmg/PurifyMyWater/docs/index.md

 Firstly, a pump gets water from the well and puts it in a surface tank.
 Then, the sand filter separates the clean water from the soil, and sends it to a UV tank.
 The next step is to destroy any organism using a UV radiation light and then pump the water to a tank at a higher elevation than the rest of the installation.
-From that tank, the water can distributed as necessary.
+From that tank, the water can be distributed as necessary.

 - #### Energy management